N-LaMantia/CS465_Project/README.md

 allows searching, comparison, and copying.
 This is to provide a portal for developers with an easy and quick interface to reference commonly used snippets and to help learn them in other languages.
-Some stretch goals include: Custom Snippets (User defined) and a CLI interface for those weirdos who use CLI too much.
+Some stretch goals include: Custom Snippets (User defined), a CLI interface for those weirdos who use CLI too much, and a long stretch goal of extending past code snippets.